Challenge

 Moodboard

-Our brand identity is designed to feel easy to use, helpful, low-maintenance, and reliable.
+Our brand identity is built around being easy to use, helpful, and low-maintenance.

-Helpful and reliable are expressed through features like wellness nudges, mood logs, and breathing exercises that support daily routines.
+Helpful & reliable → wellness nudges, mood logs, and breathing exercises that support daily routines.

 Style Guide

-This style guide brings together the app’s core visuals into a cohesive system.
+The style guide brings the app’s visuals into a cohesive system that feels warm, calm, and empathetic rather than clinical.

-Charts and data visuals were designed to be light, clear, and easy to read—helping users focus on insights, not complexity.
+Charts & data visuals are light and clear, helping users focus on insights, not complexity.